To support young parents to have, keep and parent their children.

 To support young parents to live a life of confident hope and create a positive future for their children.

 As long as it takes....

-The Trust’s greatest resource is our volunteer base of well-trained individuals from the community who give their time, experience and skill to young families.
+The Trust’s greatest resource is our volunteer base of well-trained individuals from the community who give their time, experience and skills to young families.
 Rachel’s House Trust currently has a pool of 18 volunteers who are counsellors, preschool teachers, primary teachers, nurses, social services graduates and midwives.

-The volunteers support clients, provide one on one mentoring and participate in bringing a fortnightly playgroup and connect group and help with sorting, cleaning and storing baby items.
-Our volunteers hours of their own time each month.
+The volunteers support clients, provide one on one mentoring and participate in a fortnightly playgroup and connect group and help with sorting, cleaning and storing baby items.
+Our volunteers give hours of their own time each month.
 That is 1428 hours volunteered this year!
 Our paid staff also volunteer their time above their paid hours, as the agency is growing.

 The Rachel's House Trust Board is made up of skilled individuals who have backgrounds in social justice, teaching, training, local council involvement and the NGO sector.

 Hi my name is Sandra and I am the chair person on the Rachels House Trust Board.
 I have lived in Rangiora for the last fifteen years with my husband Mike and our now 4 adult children.

 My passion and heart is for social justice, social change and to support people in their own personal growth.
 This is a role that I am able to complete along side my role with the community development work I do for the Hope Community Trust.

 I truly believe all children deserve the very best start in life despite their circumstances and that there is always hope.